-What Are MAOIs?
+What are MAOIs?

-Follow through this slideshow to learn more about MAOIs, including how they work, who they might help, and what foods to avoid while taking them.
+Read on to learn more about MAOIs, including how they work, who they might help, and what foods to avoid while taking them.

-How MAOIs Work
+How do MAOIs work?

 The more food ages, the more concentrated the levels of tyramine become.
 This is true for aged meats, cheeses, and even leftovers in your fridge.
 Foods with dangerously high levels of tyramine include: